Your guide to doing business in Ireland

-USC is a Tax on an employee income and Benefit in Kind (BIK).
+USC is a tax on an employee income and Benefit in Kind (BIK).
 It is charged on an employee’s gross income from all sources before any tax reliefs, capital allowances, losses, pension contributions or PRSI.
-An employee cannot use Deductions or Tax Credits to reduce the amount of USC they must pay.
+An employee cannot use deductions or RPNs to reduce the amount of USC they must pay.

 Medical cardholders and those aged 70 and over whose aggregate income does not exceed €60,000 will pay the reduced rates as follows;